Flowminder/COVID-19/count_home_relocations.md

 ## What is this?

 For each pair of localities R1 and R2, each week, count the number of unique subscribers whose 'home location' was R1 during a reference period before mobility restrictions began, and whose 'home location' during this week was R2.
-See [home_locations.md](home_locations.md) for a definition of 'home location'.
+See [Home locations](home_locations.md) for a definition of 'home location'.

 ## How to produce the aggregate